Where In The World Are We Going?

 The good news is that when we drove up, our landlord was waiting for us.
 She had the house ready to go and had even baked us a homemade lasagna and some cookies so we would have something to eat that first night.
 Plus, she even stocked the fridge and pantry with basics like eggs, milk, and bread.
 She also spent some time going through the house with us and telling us where the closet market was.
 How nice!

-Even though Merida has some tight restrictions due to COVID-19 (e.g., temperature taken any time you walk in a building, limited hours of operation for many businesses, and dry laws for alcohol sales to name a few), we are really enjoying our time here.
+Even though Merida has some tight restrictions due to COVID-19 (e.g., temperature taken any time you walk in a building, limited hours of operation for many businesses, etc.), we are really enjoying our time here.
 We have no issue with keeping safe!
 We even get a smile when we see the policemen on Montejo blowing their whistles at people who aren't properly masked-up.

 Since we've been here we've joined a couple of Facebook groups like First Merida Amigos and Expats in the Yucatan.
 These have been great resources to help us keep up with all the latest happenings.
 What places are open/closed?
 Are liquor sales allowed?
 Is there a curfew?
 Where can you get a COVID test?
-Thankfully, we haven't needed this.
+Thankfully, we haven't needed this last one.

 Right now, we have no idea where we will go after our lease is up in March.
 We will probably go back to the States to check-in with our family and friends.
 Then, who knows?
 I guess it just depends on where we are able to travel.
 In the meantime, we are just going to enjoy Merida and the rest of beautiful Mexico.
 Who knows, maybe we will bounce back here later this year.
 You never know.